 With the right tools, though, you can get all those emails in the same place.
 Whether it’s your inbox or side by side on a dashboard, good calendar management is simply a matter of having the right tools.
 You’ll not only save time each day, but you can consolidate notifications to ensure you’ll never miss an important appointment.

-How to Manage Multiple Calendars Through an App
+How to Manage Multiple Calendars With an App

 If you use a laptop or desktop, the easiest way to manage all your calendars is through an app.
 Shift creates a desktop that centralizes all your favorite apps in one place.
 You just download Shift and follow the below steps to add each app.
 Repeat this for each account, including separate accounts on the same calendar app, like Gmail.